 (a) How has the COVID-19 outbreak changed the use and provision of telemedicine services?
 Are there any interim measures or anticipated legislative changes?
-At this stage, we are not aw are of any such discussions.

 The conditions for the reimbursement of remote medical consultations for COVID-19 infected patients or showing symptoms of infection have been relaxed until 31 December 2020.